LearnersGuild/guide/Runway/README.md

 The answer is unsurprising: practice, practice, practice.
 But not just any old practice, you should be engaging in [deliberate practice][wiki-delib-practice] and study.
 The more you know and are able to do coming in, the better you'll be able to learn and collaborate with your fellow learners.

-Use this checklist of resources and suggestions to gain momentum in your learning before joining Learners Guild.
-None of these are required, but we do highly recommend doing as many as you can
+Use this checklist of resources to gain momentum in your learning before joining Learners Guild.
+Please note that the **Required Prep** below must be completed 1 week before your start date.

 ## Required Prep

-Before your start date, you need to make sure to have completed the required prep work.
-If you fail to complete it, make sure to let us know, and we will withdraw your enrollment from the Guild.
+You need to make sure to have completed the required prep work below 1 week before your start date.
+If you fail to complete it, you must let us know, and we will withdraw your enrollment from the Guild.
 If you're withdrawn we will do our best to find you a future start date once you've completed the Required Prep, but can't guarantee it.
-You should set aside 40 to 100 hours for this prep work, depending on your existing skill level.
+You should set aside 40 to 100 hours for this prep work, depending on your existing experience and skill level.

+**Technical Prep**

 Sign up for [FreeCodeCamp](https://www.freecodecamp.com/) and complete the following sections: